- What is MCLE

 - Where and when will I be able to attend CLE courses

 The list of approved programming will show any programs that have been approved for Kansas CLE credit.
-Attorneys can attend programs anywhere in the world but an application for approval of CLE activity for an in-person, classroom program, must be submitted by the provider or an attorney.
+Attorneys can attend programs anywhere in the world but an application for approval of CLE activity, must be submitted by the provider (when applicable) or an attorney.

 - How will Kansas CLE learn of my attendance